640 South State StreetDover, Delaware 19901

 Some types of cancer, including leukemia

-Your doctor may order this test if you show symptoms of having a bleeding disorder.
+Your healthcare provider may order this test if you show symptoms of having a bleeding disorder.
 These symptoms can include:

 Abnormal menstrual periods in women